 There is an expected learning curve that comes with replacing four starters, but three of Kentucky's returning players have anchored the Wildcats, showing impressive progression as sophomores and juniors while guiding a highly-touted group of freshmen.

 Nick Richards had never logged 30 minutes in a game over his first two seasons.
-Now, the junior big man averages that nightly as Kentucky's top scorer and rebounder in addition to leading the SEC in field goal percentage.
+Now, the junior big man averages that nightly as Kentucky's top rebounder in addition to leading the SEC in field goal percentage.
 His presence on the low block has been a big boost on both ends as he also is among the conference's top shot blockers.